The many faces of L.A.

 Boyz n the Hood (1991)

-Writer-director John Singleton made his feature debut, and picked up a Best Director nomination, with Boyz n the Hood, which also marked the film debut of Ice Cube.
+Writer-director John Singleton picked up a Best Director nomination with his feature debut Boyz n the Hood, which also marked the film debut of Ice Cube.
 Cuba Gooding, Jr. plays Tre Styles, a teenage boy who lives with his father in South Central L.A., where he befriends his neighbors, half-brothers Ricky (Morris Chestnut) and Doughboy (Cube).
 The boys all grow up together but end up on different paths, with Ricky and Tre both planning to go to college, while Doughboy has gotten swept into the violent gang culture of the neighborhood — out of which not all of the boys will make it.

 The Graduate (1967)

 Mike Nichols’ influential 1967 classic sprawls all over California, but its heart is in Los Angeles: While Dustin Hoffman’s Benjamin Braddock lives with his parents just east of the city in affluent Pasadena and he pursues Elaine Robinson up the coast at Berkeley, his trysts with Anne Bancroft’s Mrs. Robinson are all L.A., shot in the iconic Ambassador Hotel (called the Taft Hotel in the film).
 That’s not to mention the fact that Benjamin’s post-college malaise manifests itself in the essentially Angeleno form of lounging idly in a pool all day — and of course, is there any American city more plastic than Los Angeles?